 - Review helpful and non-helpful verbal techniques used in therapeutic communication

 - Tools for Transforming Language into Therapeutic Strength-based Communication [see appendix 3]

 - Review use of space.

 - Review principles of motivational interviewing and how it reflects patient-centered care.

 Other descriptions and resources at https://www.integration.samhsa.gov/clinicalpractice/motivational-interviewing

 Review non-verbal behaviors designed to facilitate active listening:

-Discuss relevant nursing theorists: H. Peplau and J. Watson.
+Discuss relevant nursing theorists: H. Peplau, J. Watson and J. Travelbee.

 Understanding anxiety in communication.